The Witch's Curse

-The Witch's Curse (Maciste all'inferno) is a 1962 peplum-fantasy film, directed by Riccardo Freda.
+The Witch's Curse (Maciste all'inferno) is a 1962 Italian peplum-fantasy film, directed by Riccardo Freda.

 Plot

-In the mid-1500s, a witch is burned in Scotland and places a curse on the inhabitants before she dies.
-One hundred years later, the tree she was chained to and burned still stands with no one daring to destroy it.
+In the mid-16th century, a witch is burned in Scotland and places a curse on the inhabitants before she dies.
+In the 17th century (One hundred years later), the tree she was chained to and burned still stands with no one daring to destroy it.
 The curse remains by forcing women to commit suicide.
 The witch's descendant, Martha Gunt, is sentenced to be burned for witchcraft.

 As she is placed in a prison cell, Maciste comes forth to fight evil.
 When he uproots the cursed tree, he finds an entrance to Hell where he attempts to track down the original witch to rescind her curse and attempts to help the damned from their plight.